 |Prior to every Board meeting|

-Distinction between strategic and operational matters is clearly established in terms of division of responsibility of the Chairman and the Chief Executive.
-The Chairman of SLT is a non-executive appointment and focusses on strategic issues and monitoring the business and executive team.
+Distinction between strategic and operational matters is clearly established in terms of division of responsibility of the Chairman and the Chief Executive Officer.
+The Chairman of the Board of SLT is a non-executive appointment and focuses on strategic issues and monitoring the business and executive team.
 He ensures Board procedures are followed and all Board members effectively participate during meetings.

-The Chief Executive Officer (CEO) together with the Chief Operating Officer (COO) is responsible for day-to-day management of the business and leadership of the executive team, and execution of the Group’s strategic and operating plans.
-The Chairman meets the CEO and the COO regularly to discuss any issues pertaining to the Company’s performance, operational matters, and human resources aspects.
+The CEO is responsible for day-to-day management of the business and leadership of the executive team, and execution of the Group’s strategic and operating plans in consultation with the GCEO.
+The Chairman meets the GCEO and CEO regularly to discuss any issues pertaining to the Company’s performance, operational matters, and human resources.

 The Company Secretary is responsible to the Board and is available to individual Directors in respect of Board procedures.